radanskoric/radanskoric.github.io/_posts/2024-06-11-update-full-page-on-form-in-frame-submit.markdown

 tags: rails hotwire turbo turbo-frames forms
 ---

-Let's consider some UI examples and check if we can get the Turbo magic by just slapping a Turbo Frame in the right place.
-By that I mean: can we make the implementation really **as simple as plain HTML** with the, as the slogan says *"the speed of a single-page web application"*:
+Let's consider some UI examples and mentally check if we can get the Turbo magic by just slapping a Turbo Frame in the right place.
+By that I mean: can we make the implementation really **as simple as plain HTML** with *"the speed of a single-page web application"*:
 - Navigating full pages of content. ✅
 - Links that change a fixed different part of UI, like tabs. ✅
 - Navigating a self contained small part of the UI like an image gallery. ✅